Uglies: Beauty

 Kristi N. Scott and M. Heather Dragoo note that another recurring theme in the "image-obsessed society" is beauty, and its recurring relationship with individuality.
 Gough agreed and commented that "when everyone is equal, beauty loses its meaning."
 Beauty went hand in hand with identity: Uglies were taught to think of their bodies and faces as "temporary," which would be replaced later with cosmetic surgery.
 A strong line is drawn to connect features with personality, and one critic stated that the characters develop "ugly" and "pretty" personalities with each stage of their operations.

 Dystopian society

 A "utopia resting on ruthless suppression of individual freedom" was the Times' Amanda Craig's description of Tally's city.
-Many critics identified the trend of a controlling government in the novel.
-People in the protagonist's world are "programmed and designed by the Pretty committee, " with no say-so in their operation, and identity is placed firmly "in the hands of the state".
+Several critics identified the trend of a controlling government in the novel.
+People in the protagonist's world are "programmed and designed by the Pretty committee, " with no choice or control in their operation, and identity is placed firmly "in the hands of the state".
 Dragoo and Scott point out how segregated the city is, with Pretties, Uglies, Middlies, and Crumblies neatly divided into different sections.
 Many reviewers have commented on the way in which the city manipulates its inhabitants, including the supposedly rebellious uglies, who are nothing more than "docile bodies".
 Bedies, the dystopian society depicted by Westerfeld includes a particularly common trope in the genre: the duality of spaces, the metropolis representing the totalitarian civilization and nature as a field for freedom.